 [Me] By all means.
 However, if you had read We Are Doomed with more attention (I dismiss as unthinkable the possibility that you have not read it at all), you will recall my having pointed out on page 216, by way of teasing a colleague for his New Hampshire exceptionalism, that the Granite State went 55-45 for Obama over McCain in the '08 election.

 The symptoms may not show in an advanced form up there yet, but the virus is in the blood.
 If we're sinking bow first, they are the stern — that's all.

 When the rush for the boats starts, you'll want that Uruguay residence permit safely in your pocket.

-Liberation The critic Clive James grew up in Australia in the 1940s and 1950s, when the British automakers had a lock on the market with their ill-made, ugly models.
+Chrome the liberator.
+The critic Clive James grew up in Australia in the 1940s and 1950s when the British automakers had a lock on the market with their ill-made, ugly models.
 In his autobiography James says that when the first Volkswagens showed up Down Under, "they were hailed as liberators."

 There's Firefox, of course, but somehow I never really got along with it.
 Then Chrome showed up.
 It's fast, has neat features, and never crashes.
 Hallelujah!